Kentucky Office of Rural Health

 Program Area: Support for Quality Improvement

-Kentucky Flex continues to provide quality improvement (QI) director training.
-This training covers the basics of what a new CAH QI director needs to know regarding the Medicare Beneficiary Quality Improvement Project (MBQIP), the Kentucky Hospital Engagement Network (KHEN) and other quality initiatives.
+The Kentucky Flex Program continues to provide quality improvement (QI) director training.
+This training covers the basics of what a new critical access hospital (CAH) QI director needs to know regarding the Medicare Beneficiary Quality Improvement Project (MBQIP), the Kentucky Hospital Engagement Network (KHEN), and other quality initiatives.
 Most importantly, Kentucky is focusing on improvement around MBQIP measures with training specific to each subset of measures.

-The Kentucky Flex Program continues to also provide Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) training, stroke education, Team STEPPS training and MBQIP improvement activities.
+The Kentucky Flex Program continues to also provide Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) training, stroke education, Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS) training, and MBQIP improvement activities.

 Program Area: Support for Financial and Operational Improvement

 Kentucky uses the Flex Monitoring Team (FMT) CAH Financial Indicators Report (CAHFIR) to identify CAHs that have poor financial performance in a number of indicators within the last three years.
 The Kentucky Hospital Research and Education Foundation (KHREF) and Kentucky Hospital Association (KHA) staff work with a nationally recognized accounting firm specializing in rural issues or with another nationally recognized consultant to provide on-site analysis and technical assistance (TA).
 KHREF and KHA review all 29 of the Kentucky CAHFIRs and use them to identify CAHs needing assistance and/or on-site technical assistance.